mozilla/solitude/docs/topics/security.rst

   * paypal permissions secret

+  * bluevia bluevia_id

 The keys per field are mapped in settings.
-See :ref:`setup` for more.
+See :ref:`setup.rst` for more.

 Requests
 ========